 In some instances, a more immediate need for relief exists, and many essential oils are great for mild symptoms.

 Peppermint Oil - Has anti-inflammatory properties and can help to quickly clear blocked sinuses and ease nasal congestion caused by allergies.

 Lavender Oil - Works as a natural antihistamine and will help to reduce inflammatory allergic reactions in your body.

-Chamomile Oil - Is a soothing herb that is known for its relaxing properties.
-If you have itchy, red skin rashes or hives caused by allergies, use chamomile oil for fast relief.
+Chamomile Oil - This is a soothing herb known for its relaxing properties.
+Use chamomile oil for fast relief if you have itchy, red skin rashes or hives caused by allergies.

-Tea Tree Oil - Can help to remedy allergic skin reactions by reducing inflammation and preventing infections.
-The antibacterial properties of tea tree oil can also be useful in destroying mold, fungi, and bacteria particles in the air, thus reducing symptoms of allergies at home.
+Tea Tree Oil - This can help to remedy allergic skin reactions by reducing inflammation and preventing infections.
+The antibacterial properties of tea tree oil can also help destroy mold, fungi, and bacteria particles in the air, thus reducing symptoms of allergies at home.

-Lemon Oil - Is used to treat respiratory problems associated with allergic reactions.
+Lemon Oil - It helps with respiratory problems associated with allergic reactions.
 Lemon is a natural antioxidant agent that can help cleanse toxins and reduce the body’s response to allergens.

-Oils can be used with a diffuser, or by being diluted with water and used as a room spray or mixed with a carrier oil such as coconut oil, and then massaged into the skin.
+Oils can be used with a diffuser, diluted with water, used as a room spray, mixed with a carrier oil such as coconut oil, and then massaged into the skin.
 They should not be digested!!